stx-advox/land/_posts/2022-10-13-channel-name-change.md

 **Why the Clan Distinctions?**

-- Autonomy of all generators of value are structurally accounted for in the Clan Design below, even ensuring voices of **Women & Ecosystems are not drowned out in long term.**
+- Autonomy of all generators of value are structurally accounted for in the Clan Design, even ensuring voices of **Women & Ecosystems are not drowned out in long term.**

 **How Does it Work?**